SwekeR-463/kernels/day01/notes.md

 ### Issue Faced

-The main issue I faced was profiling.
-As the blog is old
+The main issue I faced was profiling, as the blog is old.